 Our Financial Profile

-At March 31, 2017, OPG had assets of $44.7 billion, long-term debt outstanding of $5.7 billion, including amounts due within one year and equity of $10.6 billion.
-OPG’s net income attributable to the Shareholder in the first quarter of 2017 was $64 million.
+At June 30, 2017, OPG had assets of $45.2 billion, long-term debt outstanding of $5.6 billion, including amounts due within one year, and equity attributable to the Shareholder of $10.7 billion.
+OPG’s net income attributable to the Shareholder in the second quarter of 2017 was $303 million.

 OPG has a long-term credit rating of ‘BBB+’ from Standard & Poor’s (S&P) and ‘A (low)’ from DBRS.